MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/overview.md

 Welcome to System Center Virtual Machine Manager (VMM)!
 VMM is part of the System Center suite used to configure, manage, and transform traditional datacenters.
 It helps to provide a unified management experience across on-premises, service provider, and the Azure cloud.

-For updates on the releases, capabilities and enhancements of System Center, see the [Tech Community blog](https://techcommunity.microsoft.com/category/systemcenter/blog/systemcenterblog).

 VMM capabilities include:

 - **Datacenter**: Configure and manage your datacenter components as a single fabric in VMM.
 Datacenter components include virtualization servers, networking components, and storage resources.
 VMM provisions and manages the resources needed to create and deploy virtual machines and services to private clouds.